SantiagoRR2004/PIC-book-exercise-docs/labmodule11/README-CSF.md

 ## Lab Module 11

 These optional components may be included in your assignment, but are not required.
-If you choose to implement them, be sure to complete this README and review all the PIOT-CSF-* issues (requirements) listed at [PIOT-INF-11-001 - Lab Module 11](https://github.com/orgs/programming-the-iot/projects/1#column-10488514).
+If you choose to implement them, be sure to complete this README and review all the PIOT-CSF-* issues (requirements) listed.

 ### Description